fengtan/ldap-explorer/CONTRIBUTING.md

 - Persist webview states using `getState` / `setState` instead of `retainContextWhenHidden` which is more resource intensive https://code.visualstudio.com/api/extension-guides/webview#persistence
 - The webviews' content security policy includes `unsafe-inline` because the Webview UI Toolkit injects inline CSS and JS - that should be removed as it defeats the purpose of the CSP (see example in [issue #383](https://github.com/microsoft/vscode-webview-ui-toolkit/pull/383))

+# Updating dependencies

+A [dependabot](https://github.com/dependabot) service is enabled for this repo and configured in `.github/dependabot.yml`.

+The dependency graph is located at https://github.com/fengtan/ldap-explorer/network/updates

 # Publishing a new release

 1. Verify tests pass in [Github Actions](https://github.com/fengtan/ldap-explorer/actions)